deg0nz/MMM-PublicTransportBerlin/README.md

 # MMM-PublicTransportBerlin

-MMM-PublicTransportBerlin is a module for the [MagicMirror](https://github.com/MagicMirrorOrg/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).

-It shows live public transport information for Berlin and Brandenburg based on [BVG-Hafas](https://github.com/derhuerst/bvg-rest) data.
-Public transport in Brandenburg should work as well.
+**MMM-PublicTransportBerlin** is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
+It shows live public transport information for Berlin and Brandenburg based on [BVG HAFAS data](https://github.com/public-transport/hafas-client/blob/6/p/bvg/readme.md).

 MMM-PublicTransportBerlin uses the [hafas-client](https://github.com/public-transport/hafas-client) with a BVG-specific profile by [derhuerst](https://github.com/derhuerst).

 You can enter a delay time for "How long does it take to get to my station?".
 Then the module calculates the next reachable departures and draws a line between reachable and unreachable departures.

 ## Status